mariadb-operator/mariadb-operator/docs/UPGRADE_v0.0.32.md

 kubectl delete mutatingwebhookconfiguration mariadb-operator-webhook
 ```

 - Helm has certain [limitations when managing CRDs](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#some-caveats-and-explanations).
 Therefore, beginning with the current version, we will adopt [this approach recommended in the official Helm documentation](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#method-2-separate-charts), which involves managing CRDs in a separate chart.
-First, let's specify the release name and namespace for installing the new `mariadb-operator-crds` new chart:
+First, let's specify the release name and namespace for installing the new `mariadb-operator-crds` chart:

 ```bash
 export CRDS_RELEASE_NAME="<HELM-RELEASE-NAME>" # e.g. mariadb-operator-crds